Wonder Woman DIY T-shirt Costume!

 Looking for an alternative to the other Wonder Woman costumes out there?
 Look no further!
 Plus our DIY t-shirt idea is super easy to execute, so much so that you can probably make it the night before Halloween (though we’d recommend 2 days before, just to be safe and allow the paint to dry fully).

-Supplies needed for our Wonder Woman DIY T-Shirt Costume
+Supplies needed for our Wonder Woman T-Shirt Costume

 - a pre-washed white t-shirt